microsoft/CCF/doc/members/adding_member.rst

 It is possible for existing members to add new members to the consortium after a CCF network has been started.

-.. note:: The maximum number of active consortium members at any given time is 255.
+.. note:: The maximum number of active recovery members (i.e. those with a recovery share) at any given time is 255.

 Generating Member Keys and Certificates
 ---------------------------------------